You are currently viewing How to Read the Bible in Your Quiet Time

 Jasmin Patterson

-Jasmin Patterson is a blogger, Bible teacher, singer-songwriter, and worship leader with a passion to help both seekers and believers discover and grow a genuine relationship with Jesus.
-To that end, she runs her own blog, Living Authentic Christianity, serves as a staff writer at Christian music site NewReleaseToday, and works in full-time ministry as a college campus missionary.
-Her debut EP, All For You, is available now on all music streaming services.
+Jasmin Patterson is an ordained minister, Bible teacher, blogger, singer-songwriter, and worship leader with a passion to help both seekers and believers discover and grow a genuine relationship with Jesus.
+To that end, she runs her own blog, Living Authentic Christianity, serves as a staff writer at Christian music site NewReleaseToday, and works in full-time ministry as a college campus minister.
+Her debut EP, 'All For You,' is available now on all music streaming services.
 She lives in Kansas City, MO with her pug, and loves all things music and pop culture, books, and a good cup of tea.
+Follow Jasmin on social media: @jasminonsocial

-This Post Has 3 Comments
+This Post Has 4 Comments

 1. Priya